International Programmes 2025/2026

 Academic admission requirements

-Academic admission requirements include a Master of Science (or equivalent) degree in physics, chemistry or a related field, including a written Master's thesis or a first-author peer-reviewed scientific publication.
+Academic admission requirements include a Master of Science (or equivalent) degree in physics, geosciences or a related field, including a written Master's thesis or a first-author peer-reviewed scientific publication.
 Positions are awarded on a competitive basis.

 Language requirements